 How do I know if I’m eligible to take out this line of credit?

 Revolving credit facilities are actually much easier to secure than traditional business loans – as long as you can prove that your business is profitable.
 As far as eligibility is concerned, your business has to have been trading for at least three months, and you must be able to provide your lender with your business revenue information.

 The amount that you will be able to borrow is dependent on your business itself – they will look at cash-flow, revenue and your business credit history.
 Having had credit in the past does not necessarily rule you out for additional credit, but you may be expected to provide additional information to your lender on this if it is the case.

 Revolving Credit is beneficial for business owners as you only pay interest on the money that you actually use, rather than the full credit amount.
 You are able to take the funds as and when you need them, giving you that much-needed flexibility.
 If you aren’t using the facility, then you will not be subject to fees or interest.
 If you’re using the facility as it was intended to be used, you will actually pay a lot less than you would when paying back a traditional loan over a few years.
 Revolving Credit Facilities are intended to be used for a few months, rather than years.

 How quickly will I be able to access the money?

 Some providers can issue you with a decision within 24-hours, subject to credit checks and you’ll be able to access the money you have been granted within a few days.
 Naturally, this depends on the lender and the amount of money you are borrowing – larger amounts may involve more thorough credit and business checks.

-Funds through revolving credit facilities can be released much more quickly than traditional loans meaning that they are ideal for businesses who have an urgent need for money.
+Funds through revolving credit facilities can be released much more quickly than traditional business loans meaning that they are ideal for businesses who have an urgent need for money.
 While a traditional loan could take up to a week to have funds released, some lenders of revolving credit facilities can offer a release of funds on the same day as the application has been submitted.